hackclub/hackclub/workshops/discord_message_bot/README.md

 }
 ```

--The if statement makes sure the user inputs the !get {messageKey}
+- The if statement makes sure the user inputs the !get {messageKey}

--The first line in the if statement gets rid of the !get part of the message to isolate the message
+- The first line in the if statement gets rid of the !get part of the message to isolate the message

--The second line gets the message in the JSON file.
+- The second line gets the message in the JSON file.

--The third line has the bot send the message in the Discord channel.
+- The third line has the bot send the message in the Discord channel.

 ## Delete Command